-Ball is partnering with Recycle Aerosol to increase the recycling rates of aluminium aerosol cans in the US.
+Ball partners with Recycle Aerosol to boost recycling rates

 Ball said it is committed to building strategic partnerships that can help the industry move toward a world where materials can be used over and over again.